 The useful properties of the slippery elm come from the inner bark.
 It has a slick, mucilage (a glue-like quality) which has long been used by Native Americans for its medicinal benefits.

-In order to harvest slippery elm, the bark of the tree is removed, then the inner bark is separated from the outer bark.
+To harvest slippery elm, the bark of the tree is removed.
+Then, the inner bark is separated from the outer bark.
 This is best done in spring through early summer when the sap is flowing.

 Most professional wildcrafters who harvest slippery elm for herbal companies will use sustainable practices to ensure the long life of the species.
 These often include leaving enough bark on each tree to protect it from harm.
 They will also leave a tree for a few years until the bark has regrown before harvesting again.